The Mall at Fairfield Commons

-The Mall at Fairfield Commons is owned by Washington Prime Group, the owners of the Dayton Mall.
+The Mall at Fairfield Commons is owned and operated by a joint venture between Spinoso Real Estate Group and Kize Capital.

 History

 After a few days of soft openings with invited guests, the mall opened to the public on October 27, 1993 with a 150,800 sqft Elder-Beerman, a 130,000 sqft Parisian, a 127,922 sqft Sears and a 126,364 sqft J. C. Penney as anchors.

 The J. C. Penney store in the mall replaced two other locations in the area: one in the Airway Shopping Center in then-Mad River Township (now Riverside) and a smaller store in Xenia.
 The mall's basic layout is a straight concourse connected to a diagonal concourse connected to another straight concourse; J. C. Penney's placement within the layout allows it to have two sets of interior public entrances on both floors: one set opens to the end of one of the straight concourses, while the other set opens to the middle of the other straight concourse.
 This configuration is unlike some malls that require customers to move through an anchor store to reach other parts of the mall; customers do not have to move through J. C. Penney to reach any other area of the mall.

 A 151,552 sqft Lazarus (now Macy's) opened on September 23, 1994, with the official grand opening from September 30 to October 2; the store opened almost a year later than the other four anchors due to the 1992 emergence of Lazarus' parent company, Federated Department Stores, from bankruptcy reorganization, and also due to Lazarus' earlier commitment to a competing mall project.

 An 85,498 sqft Dick's Sporting Goods store opened in 2004.
-Although two stories, the store's only interior public entrance is on the upper level, off the food court.
+Although two stories, the store's only interior public entrance was on the upper level, off the food court.

 In fall 2007, The Bon-Ton Stores, owner of Elder-Beerman, converted the existing Parisian store to an additional Elder-Beerman location, housing women’s clothing, cosmetics, shoes and accessories.
 The existing Elder-Beerman store was reconfigured to house its men's, children's and home departments on the upper level, and a new furniture gallery on the lower level.